pimlie/zfs-stats/README.md

 Use the customised [linux-kstat][3] Perl module.

 Memory information has not fully been updated and sysctl ZFS tunables have been disabled.
+Tested on Ubuntu 12.04 LTS

 [1]: https://github.com/mmatuska/zfs-stats
 [2]: http://code.google.com/p/jhell/